Graphic Design, Concept, Urban Intervention

 Supervision: Cecilie Behr, Christian Kirchner An Interpretation of Blue

 An Interpretation of Blue is an experimental approach to display the poetic dimension of the color blue.
 The color portays closeness and distance.
 This contrast evokes feelings of peace but also uneasiness.
 It reveals that we are limeted beings which is both terrifying and freeing at the same time.
 Through an installation I wanted to enhance and portray this ambivalent feeling.
-The instalation consists of curtains and mirrors and a film, in both close-up and distant.
-These two scenes are projected onto the curtain fabric and a small white cube.
-In addition the lyrical interpretation of this project is part of the installation.
-Furthermore I designed two posters that were hanged up in the building to communicate where and when the installation could be seen during the Dessau Design Show 2025, one hanging infront of the room, the other hanging at the entrance of the building leading the people there.
+The installation consists of curtains and mirrors and a film, in both close-up and distant.
+The close-up scene is projected onto curtain fabric and the distant-shot scene is projected onto a small white cube.
+It is a multilayered installation with a play in material and perspective.
+The observer can walk through and move the curtain fabric to immerse her*himself in it completely.
+In addition the lyrical interpretation of blue is part of the installation.
+It can invite observers to indulge in the idea to discover blue as a poetic color with deep rooted meaning.
+Furthermore I designed two posters that were hanged up in the building to communicate where and when the installation could be seen during the Dessau Design Show 2025, one hanging infront of the room inviting people in, the other hanging at the entrance of the building giving people information about the whereabouts.

 2025